amohapatra3/amohapatra3.github.io/website/docs/intro.md

 ## Developer documentation

 Developer documentation samples focus on developer guide updates that I made in response to updates being introduced to the product.
-This could be a net new functionality or updates to existing functionality.
-To view examples of this documentation, see **[Developer documentation](category/developer-documentation)**.
+The developer guide updates I made were in response to net new product functionality, internal or external feedback, and updates to existing functionality.
+To view examples of this type of documentation, see **[Developer documentation](category/developer-documentation)**.

 ## API reference

-AWS offers several ways for customers to use APIs such as direct API calls, the AWS CLI, and AWS SDKs.
-The API reference samples include parameter descriptions and examples that I created for these various methods of calling APIs.
-To view examples of this documentation, see **[API reference](category/api-documentation)**.
+The API reference samples include parameter descriptions and examples that I created for Amazon ECS and AWS Cloud Map APIs.
+To view examples of this type of documentation, see **[API reference](category/api-documentation)**.

 ## Broader documentation initiatives

 Besides working on regular feature documentation, I was involved in a couple documentation initiatives in domains such as content strategy and developer experience.
-These projects often involved collaboration with other writers.
+These projects often involved collaboration with other stakeholders.
 To learn more about these projects, see **[Broader documentation initiatives](category/broader-documentation-initiatives)**.

 ## UI text

 For customers that don't want to call APIs programmatically, AWS provides a Graphical User Interface (GUI) called the AWS Management Console.
 Updates to the APIs would often result in updates to this console such as new forms and fields.
-I contributed to the text on the console for new or updated Amazon ECS and AWS Cloud Map forms and fields.
-To view examples of this documentation, see **[UI text](category/ui-text)**.
+I contributed to UI text on the console for new or updated Amazon ECS and AWS Cloud Map forms and fields.
+To view examples of this type of documentation, see **[UI text](category/ui-text)**.